My contributions: User research, user interviews, usability testing, UI design, prototyping

 inHouse, an iOS application, offers a dedicated platform for students to find suitable housing in Toronto.
-Students can employ distinctive filters to enhance their search, access verified listings and peruse reviews from past tenants all within one app —all in-house.
+Students can employ distinctive filters to enhance their search and peruse reviews from past tenants all within one app —all in-house.

 An app designed for students to streamline their search for suitable housing and build confidence in listing accuracy through reviews from previous tenants.

-The flow focused on being able to filter results to only show verified listings and the ability to view listing reviews as well.
-This flow allows students to eliminate irrelevant housing options based on criteria, verification, and livability, using a built-in verification process and community review system.
+This flow allows students to eliminate irrelevant housing options based on criteria, livability, and a community review system.

 With a finalized primary task flow and Sam’s pain points and motivations in mind, I began sketching various iterations to visualize the appearance of different screens and evaluated the pros and cons of each design.